 The potential for value added data services from smart metering will continue to increase, allowing businesses to tap into data and analytics to inform decisions about energy usage and costs.
 Given today’s volatile and strongly increasing energy pricing environment, this is becoming even more critical as businesses seek to drive down energy consumption and reduce wastage to assist in reducing cost impacts.

-Energy Action has recently announced upgrades to its online energy management portal, where the Platinum Energy Metrics service includes alerts that notify a customer if their usage spikes to avoid costs associated with ‘peak demand’.
+Energy Action has upgraded its online energy management portal, where the Platinum Energy Metrics service includes alerts that notify a customer if their usage spikes to avoid costs associated with ‘peak demand’.

 The launch of the Energy Action mobile app also provides round-the-clock access to key energy usage data so that businesses can take timely steps towards managing their usage and costs.